 The Chancellor, through his/her delegated administrative officers, may cause certain lots to be reserved on weekdays after 5:00 p.m. and on weekends to accommodate night parking.
-The pricing for night parking permits is set forth in Section 3.4.-It is a violation of this Ordinance to park in lots that have been marked for reserved night parking without a valid permit.
+It is a violation of this Ordinance to park in lots that have been marked for reserved night parking without a valid permit.